marcusoftnet/marcusoftnet.github.io/_posts/2009-10-16-delete-key-in-parallels-desktop.md

 ---

-OK – this might well be one of the shortest thing I’ve written but it’s sooo annoying.
+OK – this might well be one of the shortest thing I’ve written but it’s soo annoying.

-If you want to do DELETE (hitting the Delete-key) in the Windows OS running in Parallels, go \[fn\]-\[\<-\] (function and backspace) on your Mac Keyboard.
+If you want to do DELETE (hitting the Delete-key) in the Windows OS running in Parallels, go `[fn]-[<-]` (function and backspace) on your Mac Keyboard.

-Ahhh – so nice to get that out of my system.
+Ahh – so nice to get that out of my system.